spinkx/spinkx-content-marketing/readme.txt

 Features:

 = 1.
 Increase User Engagement =
 On WordPress sites, the most interactive element is the sidebar.
 It gives audience a quick look into other exciting articles that they will be interested in reading.
 This engages your audience, enticing them to stay on your site longer.
 User Engagement is vital, and our plug-in allows you to display stories on your side bar that your audience may want to read.
+On an average you can increase your user engagement by upto 30%, which in return increases your page views by 30% or more, reduces your current bounce rate by 60% and also make you accumulate credit points (to free boost your posts) and money form native ads or affiliate marketing.
+More page views means more revenue, either form Spinkx Sponsored Content or even Google Adsense.

 = 2.
 Grow Your Audience =
 With Spinkx, your content, can now reach out to newer readers on another bloggers sidebar, who uses Spinkx plugin as well.
 This helps in more visibility opportunities of your stories & increased visitors to your site.
 You accumulate points when you allow displaying other users content in your sidebar widget & then use those points to boost your own pots as per your category targeting.
 Envision, a visitor on other blog site who sees your article featuring on the blog’s side bar and clicks on it.
 Congratulations, you just got yourself a new visitor.
 This Feature is meant to be entirely FREE, therefore it is not meant for advertising purpose, but only to grow your audience.